Fact Sheet 2015

 Offshore outsourcing is a term used to describe the practice of a U.S. company contracting with a foreign corporation to move in-house professional and technical jobs to a lower-cost foreign country.
 H-1B and L-1 visas are used to facilitate the movement of U.S. jobs offshore.
 India is regarded as the center for offshore outsourcing.

-- In 2012, the top 10 users of H-1B visas were mostly India-based companies specializing in offshore outsourcing.
+- In 2012, the top 10 users of H-1B visas were mostly India-based companies specializing in moving work from the U.S. to India.

 L-1 Visa Workforce

 The L-1 visa is largely a black box.
 From an employer’s perspective, L-1 visas are desirable, because there are no minimum wage requirements.
 There is no data available showing how much L-1 visa workers are paid or the duration of their stay.
-The U.S. Department of State issued 62,430 L-1 visas in 2012.
+The U.S. Department of State issued 66,700 L-1 visas in FY 2013.
+However, it is unknown how many are working in the country at any given time.

 The OPT Workforce